tbeets/benchmark/driver-nats-core/README.md

 ## Creating local artifacts

-In order to create the local artifacts necessary to run the RabbitMQ benchmarks in AWS, you'll need to have [Maven](https://maven.apache.org/install.html) installed.
+In order to create the local artifacts necessary to run the NATS benchmarks in AWS, you'll need to have [Maven](https://maven.apache.org/install.html) installed.
 Once Maven's installed, you can create the necessary artifacts with a single Maven command:

 ```bash
 $ git clone https://github.com/tbeets/benchmark